Which Amazon Echo speaker should you buy?

 This is an expensive product at £219.99, but it’s the one that shows off Alexa to its full capabilities.

-At night, the Spot can automatically dim its light, so you’re not kept awake by a bright screen.
+At night, the Echo Show 5 can automatically dim its light, so you’re not kept awake by a bright screen.
 Add to this excellent voice or video calling and it’s hard not to love this device.

 Sonos is the best multi-room audio system; Alexa is the best smart assistant.
 Wouldn’t it be great if the two could work together?
 Well, luckily, that’s just what you get with the Sonos One.